worldsibu/convector-rest-api/README.md

 ```
 org1.<chaincode name>.config.json
 ```

 That contains the list of controllers of the chaincode.
-If you don't have this file or it's called with a different standard it won't work in this release
+If you want the tool to read from another file you can specify it with the **-f** parameter described already.

+## Actual Known Limitations:

++ Generating code for infinite Hierarchies of Models (now only supports one ancestor)
++ Handling complex return types from Controller functions (like arrays of custom objects)